FarshadAbolfathi/ssh-managment-platform/README.md

 This project allows you to install a user management panel on your Linux server with just a few clicks and manage users easily.
 It consists of a React frontend and a Node.js backend, providing a web-based interface for managing various services and functionalities.

+The project is bilingual, supporting both Persian (Farsi) and English languages.

 ## Technologies Used